tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 > An RPC to request a specific action (e.g. reoptimize, or tear-and-setup) to be taken on a specific tunnel or all tunnels.

-{{fig-te-tree-full}} shows the relationships of these containers and RPCs within the 'ietf-te' module.

 ~~~~~~~~~~~
 {::include ../../te/ietf-te-01.tree}